A Brief Guide to the control Logic of XML settings

 The simple control logic of the ManagdWALplus XML configuration file is explained here.
-Please also refer to the alphabetical list of XML file keys and values for a very up-to-the point brief overview of keys and values.
+Please also refer to the alphabetical list of XML file keys and values for a very up-to-the point brief overview of keys and values of the configuration files.
 This list has pointers to more in-depth explanations of most of the different keys and values.

 OK- so how is the ManagdWALplus app controlled?